kailash-manasarovar/statement/docs/crimes/protagonists.md

 - In the past, sexually coercive behavior like this would usually be undertaken by pimps and perverts with the end goal of enticing and trapping women in the sex "industry" and this is certainly in keeping with the content the gangs shared with me online, such as [the pictures of the lady who went from innocent girl to hardcore porn activity](../timeline/2024/august.md#photos-of-abused-women-and-girls).
 - In the past, this would have been undertaken directly in physical settings, clubs and societies, bars, etc., and still is.
 - However, the sexual coercion techniques used in Dénia and the region has taken a new and extremely troubling turn.
-- Criminals and other bad actors are able to access to a person's private home network and devices in a remarkably easy way.
+- Criminals and other bad actors are now able to access to a person's private home network and devices in a remarkably easy way.
 From there, malicious actors can monitor all their online activity, paying close attention to finances and anything incriminating.

-!!! danger "Would anyone want to live here if they knew how much danger women and children are in?"
+!!! danger "Would anyone want to live here if they knew how much danger the wealthy, elderly, women and children are in?"
     - Visitors to the region should be warned that it is highly likely their online activity will be monitored very closely by locals.
     - Visitors should expect that to happen and act accordingly.
     - Even 4g/5g mobile networks, without access to wifi routers, are vulnerable.

-- With such access, criminals can manipulate and intimidate a woman or child via their social media activity and other online activity.
+- With such access, criminals can manipulate and intimidate a woman or child via their social media and other online activity.
 - If they are being drugged as well, like perhaps the [flautist in this video](../timeline/2023/june.md#youtube), then it is highly likely the target will eventually suffer a physical sexual, or be manipulated into something apparently consensual, and then be put on porn networks without their consent.
 - Here's another reference to a "funeral" or "sale" of a groomed young woman from the band in Valencia.